mmayoras/photos-app/README.md

 - Compiles typescript server code inside /dist output folder

 ## Client build instructions
-For running the client separately without the server code (from inside /client):
+For running the client separately without the server code from /client directory:

 ### `yarn start`
 - Runs the app in the development mode.\